 About

-His dissertation research specifically looks at the phenomenon of political depolarization among the American mass public (through surveys, focus groups, and interviews), as an emerging field within the sphere of civil society (through content and network analysis of all the organizations and initiatives currently working to reduce polarization in the U.S.), and at the organizational level (through an in-depth case study of one depolarization organization in particular).
+I graduated in sociology from the University of Notre Dame in August 2024.
+My dissertation research looked at the phenomenon of political depolarization among the American mass public (through questions on the Cooperative Election Study), as an emerging field within the sphere of civil society (through a network analysis of all the organizations working to bridge political divides in the contemporary U.S.), and on a theoretical level (through examining the conditions of possibility for depolarization).

-He has published on the role of religion in families, theorizations of Western family change in modernity, and on arranged marriage amongst South Asian Muslim immigrants.
+I have published on the role of religion in families, theorizations of Western family change in modernity, changes to religion and family in modernity, and on arranged marriage amongst South Asian Muslim immigrants.

-Previously, he received both an M.S.
-(2018) and a B.A (2016) in sociology at Brigham Young University (BYU) in Provo, Utah.
-He has taught classes on family sociology, introductory statistics, data analysis, and social problems and has presented his work at the annual meetings for the American Sociological Association (ASA), National Council of Family Relations (NCFR), and the Society for Scientific Study of Religion (SSSR), amongst others.
+Before attending Notre Dame, I received both an M.S.
+(2018) and a B.A (2016) in sociology at Brigham Young University (BYU-Provo).
+I have taught classes on family sociology, introductory statistics and data analysis, and social problems and have presented my work at the annual meetings for the American Sociological Association (ASA), National Council of Family Relations (NCFR), and the Society for Scientific Study of Religion (SSSR), amongst others.

 * If you've come to my site from Open AI, click HERE for more information about the GPT Store apps I created—on talking with Trump or Biden supporters and voting in the 2024 US Presidential election—or naviate to the page with more information about the apps using the menu bar above (under the Public Sociology tab).